Jefferson College (Louisiana)

 Jefferson College was a college located in Convent, Louisiana, operating under various names between 1830 and 1928.

-As of 2021, the site is a Jesuit retreat center called Manresa House of Retreats, which, along with several historic homes in Convent, are listed on the National Register of Historic Places.
+In 1922, the Jesuit retreat center called Manresa House of Retreats began on the former campus.
+The site was added to the National Register of Historic Places in 1985.

 History

 College of Jefferson

 The institution was established as the College of Jefferson in 1830, and chartered in 1831.
 The first building was completed in 1833, and the inaugural class began studies in 1834.
 Operation of the institution was sporadic for a time.
-The building burned down in 1842, and a new building was erected on the same foundation.
+The building burned down in 1842, and a new building was erected on the same foundation later that year.
 American diplomat Alexander Hill Everett briefly served as its head thereafter.
 The institution then closed in 1848 due to low enrollment.

 Louisiana College

 A new institution operated in the location as Louisiana College from 1853 to 1856.
 In 1860, when it experienced financial difficulties and was on the verge of total collapse, plantation owner Valcour Aime rescued the complex by purchasing it.
 From 1860 to 1862, the campus operated for the first time under the name Jefferson College, and a chapel was added.
 From 1862 to 1864, the buildings were occupied by Federal troops.